Have you started your blog yet?

 So, I probably made a good case for starting a niche blog eh?

 Lifestyle blogs center on a core theme and from this theme comes multiple topics.
 So for my two lifestyle blogs, my central theme is moms/parenting.
+And having a lifestyle blog may help you with more ideas on what to blog about.

 For Smart Mom Ideas, my blog topics are: